b. 1987, Cape Town, South Africa

 Lives and works in Cape Town, South Africa

 Jody Paulsen was born in 1987 in Cape Town, South Africa, where he continues to live and work.
-He specialised in Print Media at the University of Cape Town’s Michaelis School of Fine Arts, and on graduating in 2009, Paulsen was awarded the Katrine Harris Print Cabinet Award.
+In 2009 Paulsen graduated from the University of Cape Town’s Michaelis School of Fine Arts specialising in Print Media.
+He was awarded the Katrine Harris Print Cabinet Award in the same year.
 In 2012 Jody Paulsen received the Jules Kramer Departmental Scholarship Award and went on to complete his Masters Degree with his solo exhibition What You Want, Whenever You Want It in 2013.
 Paulsen opened his first solo exhibition, titled Pushing Thirty, at SMAC Gallery in Cape Town, followed by a solo presentation, hosted by SMAC Gallery, at Untitled Art Miami Beach in Miami, USA both in 2017.

-Notable group exhibitions include: After the Thrill is Gone: Fashion, Politics and Culture in Contemporary South African Art, curated by Andrew Hennlich, a traveling exhibition starting at Richmond Centre for Visual Arts, Western Michigan University in Kalamazoo, USA, and ending in 2018; All Things Being Equal at Zeitz Museum of Contemporary Art Africa (MOCAA) in Cape Town, South Africa, in 2017; Making Africa: A Continent of Contemporary Design, curated by Amelie Klein and Okwui Enwezor, a travelling exhibition starting in 2015 at the Vitra Design Museum in Weil am Rhein, Germany and the Guggenheim Museum in Bilbao, Spain and travelling to the Centre de Cultura Contemporánia de Barcelona in Spain & the Kunsthal Rotterdam in the Netherlands in 2016; the High Museum of Art in Atlanta, USA in 2017 and in 2018 to the Albuquerque Museum in Albuquerque & the Blanton Museum of Art in Austin both in USA.
-Earlier exhibitions include Anyway, The Wind Blows at BRUNDYN+ in Cape Town, South Africa, in 2014; The Night Show at Goodman Gallery in 2011 in Cape Town, South Africa; and the Sasol New Signatures Award in Pretoria, South Africa in 2010.
+Notable group exhibitions include: After the Thrill is Gone: Fashion, Politics and Culture in Contemporary South African Art, curated by Andrew Hennlich, a travelling exhibition starting at Richmond Centre for Visual Arts, Western Michigan University in Kalamazoo, USA; Passion Fruit, at Temporary Storage Gallery in New York City, USA; all in 2018; All Things Being Equal at Zeitz Museum of Contemporary Art Africa (MOCAA) in Cape Town, South Africa in 2017; Making Africa: A Continent of Contemporary Design, curated by Amelie Klein and Okwui Enwezor travelling to the Vitra Design Museum in Weil am Rhein, Germany and Guggenheim Museum in Bilbao, Spain in 2015; the Centre de Cultura Contemporánia de Barcelona in Spain and the Kunsthal Rotterdam in the Netherlands in 2016; the High Museum of Art in Atlanta, USA in 2017; Albuquerque Museum in Albuquerque and the Blanton Museum of Art in Austin both in USA in 2018.
+Earlier exhibitions include: Young, Gifted and Black, curated by Hank Willis Thomas in Johannesburg, South Africa, in 2015; Anyway, The Wind Blows at BRUNDYN+ in Cape Town, South Africa, in 2014; The Night Show at Goodman Gallery in 2011 in Cape Town, South Africa; and the Sasol New Signatures Award exhibition in Pretoria, South Africa in 2010.